-- Conflict Ball: Jeremy tends to do this often to Ian, picking fights with him for seemingly no reason and attempting to seduce him, although considering his Dark and Troubled Past, this could be passable.
+- Conflict Ball: Jeremy tends to do this often to Ian, picking fights with him for seemingly no reason and attempting to seduce him, but considering Jeremy's Sanity Slippage, it makes sense.

 - Conflicting Loyalty: Ian goes through a period of conflict where he has to decide whose honor he wants to save- the good memory of his father or his step-brother's innocence in his reasoning for Vehicular Sabotage.

-- CPR Clean Pretty Reliable: Ian helps Jeremy breathe and exchanges liquid medicine via mouth-to-mouth after * Jeremy's drowning Bungled Suicide.
+- CPR (Clean, Pretty, Reliable): Ian helps Jeremy breathe and exchanges liquid medicine via mouth-to-mouth after tries to drown himself.

 - Subverted when Marjorie tries to drown herself in the bathtub and Lorenzo has to give her CPR.
 It is also not reliable because she ends up in a coma.